Learning Counterfactual Distributions via Kernel Nearest Neighbors: Generalization of prior work

+We set the missingness $A_{i,t }$ of \cref{eq:scalar_mc,model : dist matrix completion} follow MCAR structure, which corresponds to the missing pattern considered in \cite{li2019nearest}.
+Without loss of generality, the latent factors $u_i, v_t$ for both models \cref{model : dist matrix completion,eq:scalar_mc} have identical finite discrete distribution on a compact support $\mc S_u, \mc S_v \subset [-1, 1]^r$ respectively.
 It suffices to show that the measurements for both models have the same distribution --- for that end, we first show that the marginal distributions of measurements are identical and then show that the joint distribution of measurements are identical as well.